Kubekk/louply_docs/User_Guide.md

 **Example:**

-!!!primary Input
+!!!primary Your Input:
-User: How can I optimize this SQL query for better performance?
+How can I optimize this SQL query for better performance?
 SELECT * FROM users WHERE age > 18;
 !!!

-!!!success Answer
+!!!success Louply AI Assistant Response:
 Louply AI Assistant: To optimize the SQL query, consider adding an index on the 'age' column and selecting only necessary columns instead of '*'.

 Read more: https://www.sqltutorial.org/sql-performance-tips/